 Exempt employees earn a salary rather than an hourly wage.
 They are also exempt from many wage and hour laws in California.
 For example, they are not entitled to overtime pay.

-To qualify as an exempt employee under California employment law, you must meet the requirements for an exemption, like the:
+To qualify as an exempt employee under California employment law, you must meet the requirements for an exemption, such as the:

 - administrative exemption,